Josh McCown: 2012

-On March 14, 2012, McCown was signed to a one-year deal by the Bears, and was reassigned a new number from 15 to 12 after Brandon Marshall joined the team before McCown signed.
-On August 31, McCown was waived by the team.
-On November 12, McCown was again re-signed by the Bears after starting quarterback Cutler sustained a concussion.
-McCown then was Jason Campbell's backup for the game against the 49ers on November 19.
+On March 14, 2012, McCown was signed to a one-year deal by the Bears.
+He switched back to his old jersey number of 12 due to Brandon Marshall already having No. 15.
+On August 31, McCown was waived by Chicago, cementing Jason Campbell as Cutler's backup.
+On November 12, McCown was again re-signed by the Bears after Cutler sustained a concussion.
+McCown then was Campbell's backup for the game against the 49ers on November 19.
 Cutler then returned from injury and McCown was inactive as the third-string quarterback for the final six games of the season.